MackerelGray/chirp-bark-hey/writings/misc/name.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# What's In A Name?
+## What's In A Name?

 *Written by Machina on March 10th, 2024.*